 2. Instead of throwing away your Halloween decoration each year, go reusable.

 Fabric tablecloths, like this Black Lace Spider Web Tablecloth by Heritage Lace, is a great alternative to paper throw away ones and can be used for years to come.
-For more reusable decorating ideas, visit our post Four American Made Decor and Party Must Haves.
+For more reusable decorating ideas, visit our post American Made Halloween Decor and Party Must Haves.

 3. Turn your trash into treasure and make your own decorations, like milk jug ghouls.